hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 - [ ] List reviews written for a specific event (with Event Name).
 - [x] Cancel a ticket, which implies that the event's available seats will be updated accordingly.

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)

-(Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)